Plain English Breakdown

 What This Bill Does

-- Eliminates the additional 1% sales tax on meals sold by eating establishments like restaurants.
+- Eliminates the additional one percent sales and use taxes on meals sold by eating establishments.

 Who It Names or Affects